Luos-io/Documentation/src/pages/embedded/services/msg-handling.md

 }msg_t;
 ```

 All messages have a header.
-A header is a 7-byte field containing all information allowing services to understand messages context.
-All services on the network catch and decode the header of each sent and received message.
+A header is a 7-byte field containing all information allowing services to understand the messages' context.
+All services in the network catch and decode the header of each sent and received message.

 `data` is a table containing data.